 Yet, a review of the facts of this case shows that this case is not a victory for the maintenance of U.S. law even if the panel ruled for the U.S. The WTO panel announced that the U.S. could keep on its books a version of the law which already was re-written once to meet WTO requirements, as long as it does not attempt to use the law in any way that might violate WTO rules.
-During the Uruguay Round debate in Congress, members of Congress and U.S. industry expressed concern that WTO rules would forbid the application of Section 301.
+During the Uruguay Round debate in Congress, members of Congress and U.S. industry expressed concern that debate in Congress, members of Congress and U.S. industry expressed concern that WTO rules would forbid the application of Section 301.
 Even as Japan and other countries promoted the WTO to their public and parliaments on the basis that the WTO would end the use of Section 301, then-USTR Mickey Kantor and a score of other administration representatives promised repeatedly that nothing in the WTO would limit U.S. use of the law.
-"The Uruguay Round will not impair the effective enforcement of U.S. trade laws, especially Section 301," pledged Kantor.

-Yet, despite assurances of no conflicts between the U.S. law and WTO rules, the
+"The Uruguay Round will not impair the effective enforcement of U.S. trade laws, especially Section 301,"20 pledged Kantor.
+Yet, despite assurances of no conflicts between the U.S. law and WTO rules, the Clinter Administration included emendments to Section 201 in the Uruguay Bound

 Clinton Administration included amendments to Section 301 in the Uruguay Round Implementing Act which moved the U.S. law into compliance with WTO rules.
-WTO dispute resolution provisions require that the WTO time line controls when the U.S. may impose trade sanctions, even when the WTO finds a violation 21 and that the WTO rules-not U.S. law-determines the amount of sanctions permitted.
-The 1994 amendments to Section 301 (and its trade law relations called Super and Special 2011) to confirm the control of the c cial 301) to conform them with these requirements eliminated Section 301's main benefits-speediness and large sanction amounts.
+WTO dispute resolution provisions require that the WTO time line controls when the U.S. may impose trade sanctions, even when the WTO finds a violation21 and that the WTO rules-not U.S. law-determines the amount of sanctions permitted.22 The 1994 amendments to Section 301 (and its trade law relations called Super and Special 2011) to afform them the same dimension of the same determines the same dimension of sanctions are same dimension. cial 301) to conform them with these requirements eliminated Section 301's main benefits-speediness and large sanction amounts.
 "Super 301 has been weakened. downgraded and largely declawed," noted a trade expert involved with writing the law.23 It was this eviscerated version of the U.S. law that the WTO panel decided could stay on the books as long as it was not implemented in a way that violated the underlying WTO rules.

 The U.S.-which has brought more complaints than any other country-was a claimant or co-claimant in 15 of the 33 cases.
 Yet, a noted above, cases the U.S. brought and "won" have not necessarily benefitted the public interest.
 Interestingly, the U.S. was also the loser in two of three unusual cases where the plaintiff lost on the merits, the Kodak case and the EU computer case.
 Overall, the spoils of the WTO dispute system seem to go to the wealthiest participants.
-Of the 21 cases brought against the developed countries (17 by other developed countries, 4 by developing countries) the defending country successfully defended their laws in 3 of them, or 14% of the time.
+Of the 21 cases brought against the developed countries (17 by other developed countries, 4 by developing countries) the defending-country successfully defended their laws in 3 of them, or 14% of the time.
 In comparison, of 12 cases that have gone to completion against developing nations, all brought by developed nations, the developing nations have only won 1 case, or 8%.